 But fast forward to 2017.
 My friends and I entered Ragnar's Reach the Beach—a 200-mile relay race in New Hampshire from the White Mountains to Hampton Beach.
 Running at night was inevitable.
 And I'll admit.
 I WAS AFRAID!
 I must have been in denial that we had to run at night because I didn't properly prepare.
 Sure, I brought the mandatory gear required for the race.
 But I didn't try my borrowed headlamp until race night, discovering all too late that it didn't fit well, and the lamp was spotty.
 And, my vest's small reflective strip barely made me visible.
 Yikes!
 Fortunately, we were in in a controlled environment with occasional patrol vehicles and a few spectators cheering us on.
 My support van was not too far away, and my best friend ran by my side.

 You can barely see us!
-Night running
+Night running at Ragnar Reach the Beach |

 The steady thump-thump-thumping of our shoes against pavement lulled my fear to sleep.
 Mostly.
 A small amount of nagging anxiety remained, so I used it to fuel my excitement.
 I was doing something new!
 Something I never imagined doing before!
 I was running on a tree-lined street with no streetlights in the middle of the night!
 And I wasn't doing it to escape imminent danger!
 I was doing it for fun!
 MIND BLOWN!